RayhanaAkterDev/crisis-vault/@WebDev_JobPrep_MasterPlan/Full Stack Developer Roadmap.md

 ## Final Phase: Job Readiness

-### Optional Timeline Buffer**
-Since life and learning aren't always predictable, consider adding a buffer or review period:

-> ⏳ **Catch-Up/Review Month:** March 2026 – In case of delays or deeper revision before job prep.

 > **Focus:** Final projects, portfolio, resume, interview prep, job applications
 > **Goals:** Prepare for and land your first developer role
 > **Timeline**: 1 Feb 2026 - 30 Apr 2026

 ### Job Readiness Topics
-- Build 2–3 polished full stack projects (React + Laravel + MySQL)
+- Plan and start your final 2–3 full stack projects
-- Create and publish a developer portfolio
+- Draft your developer portfolio
-- Polish resume, LinkedIn, and GitHub profiles
+- Refine your resume, LinkedIn, and GitHub profile
-- Practice common interview questions (Laravel, React, DB, API)
+ad- Prepare common interview questions

-- Apply for junior developer jobs and network
+---

+### ⏳ **Optional Review Buffer (March 2026)**
+If you fall behind or need deeper revision, use March as a flexible period to:

+- Catch up on any pending topics or projects
+- Focus on reinforcing weak concepts
+- Continue refining your portfolio and preparing for interviews

 ---